 We all have visions of who we’d like to be.
 There are things we wish we did more of, and less of.
 Most people have numerous skills they’d like to improve upon, and habits they’d like to break.
 There are times when we feel like we have unbreakable resolve.
 Then, there are times when we cave in, often doing something that’s enticing in the moment, but undermines our long-term goals.
 Self-discipline works like any other muscle.
 Which means if you regularly workout your willpower, you can dramatically increase the odds you’ll achieve your goals.

 Kelly McGonigal is a health psychologist and lecturer at Stanford University.
-She has written many books that introduce practical strategies drawn from scientific research to increase resilience, improve health, and promote wellbeing.
+She’s written many books that introduce practical strategies drawn from scientific research to increase resilience, improve health, and promote wellbeing.

-I doubt I’d ever taken the time to define willpower.
-I am acutely aware that it’s something I possess more of at some points in time than others.
-It’s clearly visible to me when it’s absent.
+Most of us have never taken the time to formally define and unpack willpower.
+Because we are acutely aware that it’s something we possess more of at some points in time than others, it’s most clearly visible to me when it’s absent.

 “I didn’t have the will to resist the tray of cupcakes in the breakroom at work.”

 “I lacked the willpower to make it to the gym.”

 “I was waking up early every morning to jog before work, until yesterday.
 I woke up to the sound of rain washing my willpower away.”

 So, What is Willpower?

 McGonigal explains that challenges to willpower are actually conflicts between what we want now [for our present self] and what we want later [for our future self].
 These types of conflicts can’t be avoided, but we can expect them.
 And in doing so, prepare for them.
 Finally, we can be compassionate toward ourselves when our present self prevails.